Fauna and flora

 An exceptional wealth

-Ibex, ermine, nutcracker...The richness of the fauna of the Vanoise National Park is undeniable.
-From large ungulates to birds, from insects to amphibians.
+Ibex, stoat, nutcracker...The rich biodiversity of the Vanoise National Park is undeniable: from large ungulates to birds, and from insects to amphibians.

-Among the 125 species of birds nesting in Vanoise, we find: the golden eagle, the crossbill, the nutcracker, the Tengmalm's owl, the black flycatcher, the great horned owl, the rock blackbird, the black grouse, the rock partridge, the rock ptarmigan, the black woodpecker, the three-toed woodpecker (observed in France only in Savoie and Haute Savoie) and the amazing tichodrome that can sometimes be seen on the walls of the track that goes up along Plan d'Amont.
+Among the 125 speciesof birds that nest in the Vanoise, one can find: the golden eagle, the crossbill, the nutcracker, the Tengmalm’s owl, the black redstart, the eagle owl, the rock thrush, the rock sparrow, the black grouse, the rock partridge, the rock ptarmigan, the black woodpecker, the three-toed woodpecker (found in France only in Savoie and Haute-Savoie), and the remarkable wallcreeper, which is sometimes seen on the rock faces of the trail climbing along Plan d’Amont.

-This exceptional diversity is explained by the variety of environments present, by the different levels of altitude (from 1000 to 3800 meters in Haute Maurienne Vanoise), by the range of exposures and by the strong differences in the chemical composition of the rocks and soils.
-Aussois and the Haute Maurienne Vanoise, at the limit between the Northern Alps and the Southern Alps, also benefit from different climatic influences which offer the fauna and flora vast possibilities to flourish.
+This exceptional diversity can be attributed to the variety of habitats found here, the different elevations (ranging from 1,000 to 3,800 meters in Haute Maurienne Vanoise), the range of aspect types, and the significant differences in the chemical composition of the rocks and soils.
+Aussois the Haute Maurienne Vanoise, situated on the border between the Northern and Southern Alps, also benefit from diverse climatic influences that offer the flora and fauna vast opportunities to thrive.